Chip-firing based methods in the Riemann--Roch theory of directed graphs: Preliminaries

+In \cite{BN-Riem-Roch}, Baker and Norine established the Riemann--Roch theory of graphs.
+They consider undirected graphs, but their basic definitions can naturally be generalized to directed graphs, we give these definitions for digraphs.

-In this section we introduce those notions of the Riemann--Roch theory that we need in this paper.
-Let $G$ be a strongly connected digraph. $\Div(G)$ denotes the free Abelian group on the set of vertices of $G$.
+Let $G$ be a finite digraph. $\Div(G)$ denotes the free Abelian group on the set of vertices of $G$.
 We identify $\Div(G)$ with $\mathbb{Z}^{V(G)}$.
 Elements of $\Div(G)$ are called \emph{divisors}.
 A divisor $f\in\Div(G)$ is called \emph{effective}, if $f\geq \mathbf{0}$.
 A divisor is called \emph{equi-effective}, if it is linearly equivalent to an effective divisor.